Ma'ayan Harod: Medieval period

-Sometime after the Sursock family bought the land from the Ottoman government in 1872, they established a small village here.
+In the early 20th century the spring and the surrounding area were owned by the Sursock family from Beirut, who had bought the land from the Ottoman government in 1872 and established a small village in the area.

 The area was acquired by the Jewish community as part of the Sursock Purchase.
 In 1921, when the land was sold by the Sursocks, the nine families who lived here petitioned the new British administration for perpetual ownership, but were only offered a short lease with an option to buy.

-Jewish settlement of Ein Harod
+Kibbutz Ein Harod

-The modern Israeli villages (kibbutzim) of Ein Harod (Ihud) and Ein Harod (Meuhad) began in a temporary farm and settlement established next to the spring.
-In the early 20th century the spring and the surrounding area were owned by the Sursock family from Beirut (modern-day Lebanon).
-In 1920, the Zionist activist Yehoshua Hankin, through the Palestine Land Development Company, purchased the territory, named the "Nuris Bloc", after a nearby Arab village, and compensated the 38 tenant farmers who lived there.
+The land, named the "Nuris Bloc" after a nearby Arab village, was instead bought by the Zionist activist Yehoshua Hankin, through the Palestine Land Development Company.
+Hankin founded a kibbutz, which he called Ein Harod, near the spring.

 In 1921, Hankin sent members of Gdud HaAvoda, a Zionist work group, to settle in the territory.
 Shlomo Lavi, among the leaders of the Gdud, had envisioned the "Big Kvutza", a settlement consisting of several farms spread on vast terrain with both agriculture and industry.
 His plan was approved by the World Zionist Organization, but with some limitations on his detailed vision.
 The Gdud began this settlement near the Ain Jalut which was known to Jews as Ein Harod.
 Yehuda Kopolevitz Almog, one of the Gdud's leaders, describes that in the first day the settlers set up tents and began enclosing their camp with barbwire and defensive trenches.

 The first 74 members pioneers were split into two groups.
 One of the Second Aliyah, former members of Hashomer and Kvutzat Kinneret, and the other from the Third Aliyah.
 In the first months, the settlers sowed fields, planted a eucalyptus grove, paved roads and dried swamps.
 An Ulpan, a school for learning Hebrew was set up in the camp.
 In December 1921, a second farm called Tel Yosef (after Joseph Trumpeldor) was established by members of the Gdud on the hill of Qumya.
 Disagreements on funds and internal politics have led Ein Harod and Tel Yosef to part ways in 1923, with many members leaving the former for the latter.
 The group that remained in Ein Harod included 110 members and was headed by Lavi, Yitzhak Tabenkin, Aharon Zisling and David Maletz.
 The group at Ein Harod continued to get little support from the Zionist organizations and after the 1929 Palestine riots, the members chose to move their camp from the area of the spring to the hill of Qumya, next to Tel Yosef and thus the settlement at the spring was abandoned.